COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/how_to_participate/as_community.md

 !!! note ""

     Due to the significant number of overseas participants coming to Taiwan in 2023, it is recommended to consider creating English versions of booth pamphlets or promotional materials.

+## Assistance

+If community partners have any questions, you can seek assistance from [the program team](mailto:program@coscup.org).
+If you are a member of the open-source community, you can first inquire with the community leader or contact person for help.